Learn more about the Chairholders who are funded by this and other NSERC Chairholder grants by visiting the NSERC Chairholders Database.

 NSERC's goal in setting up the Chairs is to expand and improve Canada's capacity and performance in all aspects of design engineering, including environmental design.
 Universities, either independently or jointly with other universities and educational institutions, are invited to submit proposals in partnership with industry, federal and provincial governments, and other private or public sector organizations.

-To help universities meet the growing demand for design engineering talent and to help them create and develop new and innovative designs, design concepts and design tools, NSERC is working to establish a total of 16 Chairs in Design Engineering (CDEs) across Canada.
-At least two Chairs are available in the current competition.
+To help universities meet the growing demand for design engineering talent and to help them create and develop new and innovative designs, design concepts and design tools, NSERC is working to establish a total of 16 concurrent CDEs across Canada.
+Up to four Chairs are available in the current competition.

 A CDE grant provides funding for the salary of the Chairholder, infrastructure, design tools and instruments, and general expenses related to the Chair’s program of activities and research.
 Each Chair has a term of five years and may be renewed for an additional five-year term.
 NSERC will provide up to $1 million over the first term of a Chair.